8sun/opencart-html-helper/README.md

 ```

 ## Usage
-Just use Helpers into your template files.
-You may get something following:
+Just use the Helpers in your template files.
+You can get something like this:

 ```
 ...